-Cascais once a quiet fishing village that has become the booming tourism heart of the coastline close to Lisbon known as the Portuguese Riviera!
+Cascais the once quiet fishing village is now the beating heart of the Lisbon coastline known as the Portuguese Riviera!

 Cascais is located on the Estoril coast also known as the Portuguese Riviera and its just 30 KM from Lisbon.
 It is a charming old fishing town that has become the spot for luxury tourism, beach holidays, active water holidays and nature discoveries.

 The town has a lovely small centre with many beaches within walking distance and many pedestrian streets with a large offer of restaurants, bars and designer shops to make any holiday an enjoyable occasion for all.

 Cascais is also a favourite spot for surfers from all over the world that visit it for its most western beach, the Guincho beach.
 A large beach on the west coast that provides perfect conditions for various sports, surfing, kite surfing and fishing, its location is in the Sintra natural park which is a protected natural park between Cascais and Sintra 20km North of Cascais.

 Cascais has direct public transport to Lisbon and the other coastal towns of interest, Estoril, Carcavelo and Oeiras and it has a seaside boulevard that stretches from Estoril to Guincho beach.

 Cascais has an above-average quantity of 4 and 5-star hotels most overlooking its magnificent coastline.
 Its also home to some of the most famous Portuguese restaurants, some of which need to be booked months in advance to guarantee a place.

 Guincho, the wild west coastline